JuliaParallel/MPI.jl/docs/src/knownissues.md

   - If you are using correct MPI implementation: `MPI.identify_implementation()`

 After that, it may be preferred to run the Julia MPI script (as suggested [here](https://discourse.julialang.org/t/cuda-aware-mpi-works-on-system-but-not-for-julia/75060/11)) launching it from a shell script (as suggested [here](https://discourse.julialang.org/t/cuda-aware-mpi-works-on-system-but-not-for-julia/75060/4)).

+## ROCm-aware MPI

+### Hints to ensure ROCm-aware MPI to be functional

+Make sure to:
+- Have MPI and ROCm on path (or module loaded) that were used to build the ROCm-aware MPI
+- Add AMDGPU and MPI packages in Julia:
+    ```
+    julia -e 'using Pkg; pkg"add AMDGPU"; pkg"add MPI"; using MPI; MPI.use_system_binary()'
+    ```
+- Then in Julia, upon loading MPI and CUDA modules, you can check
+  - AMDGPU version: `AMDGPU.versioninfo()`
+  - If you are using correct MPI implementation: `MPI.identify_implementation()`

+After that, [this script](https://gist.github.com/luraess/c228ec08629737888a18c6a1e397643c) can be used to verify if ROCm-aware MPI is functional (modified after the CUDA-aware version from [here](https://discourse.julialang.org/t/cuda-aware-mpi-works-on-system-but-not-for-julia/75060/11)).
+It may be preferred to run the Julia ROCm-aware MPI script launching it from a shell script (as suggested [here](https://discourse.julialang.org/t/cuda-aware-mpi-works-on-system-but-not-for-julia/75060/4)).

 ## Microsoft MPI